seananderson/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 Strategic planning and implementation of technology-oriented service delivery to fulfil ESDC’s mission of building a stronger, competitive and more inclusive Canada, and improving Canadians’ quality of life
 Towards (i) strategic implementation of network architecture and management of digital products to fulfil government’s aspiration of transforming service delivery and (ii) preparation for future adoption of AI for autonomous decision-making and service delivery~~

-## Priorities
+~~## Priorities
 - Governance focus include:
-     *	Design principles for IT governance (_could introduce a new bimodal governance structure here_)
-     *	Investment and priorities (_will help create a new category of exploratory projects_)
-     *	Architecture (_prepare for the future, HDLC?_)
-     *	Infrastructure use (_manage resources, coordinate between departments_)
-     *	Client needs (_transform service delivery through adoption of advanced technologies_)
-     *	Client engagement (_collect feedback and develop trust among citizen for use of data_)
+     ~~*	Design principles for IT governance (_could introduce a new bimodal governance structure here_)~~ ~~*	Investment and priorities (_will help create a new category of exploratory projects_)~~ ~~*	Architecture (_prepare for the future, HDLC?_)~~ ~~*	Infrastructure use (_manage resources, coordinate between departments_)~~ ~~*	Client needs (_transform service delivery through adoption of advanced technologies_)~~ ~~*	Client engagement (_collect feedback and develop trust among citizen for use of data_)~~

 ## Mandate
+Our mandate is to architect and support implementation of a secure foundation of transformational technology to fulfil ESDC’s envision of human-centric service delivery in renewed social fabric, and forge a trust relationship among Canadians

-Our mandate is to envision the role of ESDC in the fast changing landscape of social behaviour and needs, and drive human-centric service delivery through transformational technology and innovation
+~~Our mandate is to envision the role of ESDC in the fast changing landscape of social behaviour and needs, and drive human-centric service delivery through transformational technology and innovation~~

--	(POLICY) Providing oversight and guidance on governance processes for IT projects/initiatives
+## Priorities of the branch
--	(STRATEGY) Innovating service delivery and providing future direction/vision to ESDC digital services
+-	(STRATEGY) Envisioning and architecting a secure and central system to lay the foundation for digital transformation
+-	(STRATEGY & PRIORITY) Providing foresight and prioritising investment on transformational service delivery programs
--	(STRATEGY & PRIORITY) Direct research strategy and developmental efforts for DevOps
+-	(STRATEGY & PRIORITY) Direct research strategy and developmental efforts for innovation teams such as DevOps
+-	(POLICY) Initiate dialogues to continuously evolve on using next-generation technologies
--	(POLICY) Governing guidelines for use of AI and other autonomous decision-making technologies for service delivery
+-	(POLICY) Recommend governing guidelines for the use of data and technologies
--	(RESOURCE ALLOCATION) Mobilize resources to act as a bimodal synchronizer for efficient running of low risk record/standard practices alongside high risk innovation practices
+-	(RESOURCE ALLOCATION) Mobilize resources to support quick turn around time to deploy innovation practices, and act as a synchronizer for efficient running of existing practices alongside the new practices
--	(RISK AND COMPLIANCE) Secure use of information and data
+-	(RISK AND COMPLIANCE) Develop guidelines for secure use of information and data during the implementation of transformational programs

 ## Activities
 **_Policy and strategy development_**